This post may contain affiliate links.

 The Wild River Trail runs next to the river.

 When you reach the Wild River Trail, the path follows closely beside the upper reaches of the river to its source in No Ketchum Pond.
-They say that the wild trout fishing along this section of river is out of this world.
-It’s also takes a heck of a walk to get to, which probably keeps the fishery so vibrant and wild.
+They say that the wild trout fishing along this section of the river is out of this world.
+It also takes a heck of a walk to get to, which probably keeps the fishery so vibrant and wild.

 The Spruce Brook Tentsite has pressed earth tent pads